UNC-optics/CaPuLeT/README.md

 - FLIR
 - The Imaging Source

 Our system also requires custom-made parts either fabricated in-house or from the following companies:
 - eMachineShop (CNC Machining)
 - Ponoko (Laser Cutting)
 - Craftcloud3d (3-D Printing)
 - JBL PCB (PCB Printing / Soldering)

-The following [component list](1-Pupillometry-Components-Table.pdf) details the manufacturer, part number, and quantity of each item required.
-This [version](2-Color-Coded-Pupillometry-Components-Table.pdf) of the component list provides a color coded key which provides an additional layer of support when building the system.

-This [document](4-Pupillometry-Wheel-Custom-Parts-Table.pdf) outlines the design of each of the custom pieces and the filetypes found within this repository that can be used to replicate the system.

-The following [spreadsheet](3-Pupillometry-Wheel-Cost-Spreadsheet.xlsx) compiles the total cost of the system.

 # Step-by-Step Building Guide